mvazquezgts/ChaLearn_2021_Looking_at_People_Large_Scale_Signer_Independent_Isolated_SLR_CVPR_Challenge/README.md

 -- csv.
 It will generate a file named **'predictions.csv'** in **MS-3GD/** with the output resulting from the combination process.

-**Note:** The file **MS-3GD/predictions.csv** present in this repository corresponds to the file subsequently uploaded to the platform for evaluation.
+**Note:** The file **MS-3GD/predictions.csv** present in this repository corresponds to the file already uploaded to the platform for evaluation.

 ## Performance